-- Metadata should be permanently archived even for operational datasets (as mentioned above, this is required for a dataset to qualify as FAIR). - Essential subsets of operational datasets should be permanently archived, although it may not be immediately clear what these subsets should encompass.
-At a minimum, data subsets that would are required to support conclusions in publications should be archived. - 3.
-Model code should be permanently archived (e.g., Git versions with DOI) and sufficient metadata should be provided so that investigators can reproduce all model inputs (including initial and boundary conditions, model parameters).
-This information should allow one, in principle, to reproduction the large model output datasets that cannot be permanently archived.
+3. Model code should be permanently archived (e.g., Git versions with DOI), and sufficient metadata should be provided so that investigators can reproduce all model inputs (including initial and boundary conditions, model parameters).
+This information should allow, in principle, the reproduction of large model output datasets that cannot be permanently archived.